jonathanbossenger/block-theme-course/module-03/01-Saving-Styles-Changes.md

 SELECT post_content, post_title, post_name, post_type FROM `wp_posts` WHERE post_type = 'wp_global_styles' and post_name = 'wp-global-styles-new-block-theme'
 ```

-Here are the results of that query in TablePlus:
+Here are the results of that search in TablePlus:

 ![Global Styles](/images/module-03/lesson-01/global-styles-view-tableplus.png)